Tuesday, April 18, Conference Keynote Speaker

 Thursday, April 20, CNS for UAS Integration

 Stephen P. Van Trees is lead, Communications Team, AIR-132, Aircraft Certification Service, FAA, Washington, D.C.
 His team works in data communications, weather systems, and unmanned aircraft systems (UAS).
 He is currently co-chair of the Command and Control (C2) Working Group for SC-228, the RTCA committee for UAS.
-Prior to this, he was active as aircraft roadmap lead in the national airspace system (NAS) enterprise architecture effort, integrating aircraft equipage and approval with overall NAS planning.
+The committee defines communications requirements for large UAS in controlled airspace.
+Last year, the group completed DO-362, the first MOPS for UAS C2.
+Prior to this, he was active as aircraft road map lead in the national airspace system (NAS) enterprise architecture effort, integrating aircraft equipage and approval with overall NAS planning.

-Over the last 17 years with the FAA he has held a variety of technical and management positions, including six years as manager, Avionics Systems Branch (AIR-130).
+Over the last 20 years with the FAA he has held a variety of technical and management positions, including six years as manager, Avionics Systems Branch (AIR-130).
 The branch was the first in the FAA to manage UAS integration.
 He joined the FAA as an engineer in the data communication area, after working in a lead role in the U.S. team for development of the ICAO SARPs for the Aeronautical Telecommunication Network (ATN).
-He holds a Master of Science from both the UC Berkeley and George Mason University (computer science).
+He holds a Master of Science from George Mason University (computer science).

 ICNS Conference Chairs